saghm/rustball/README.md

 	-	Responds with the results of a `find` query using `filter`
 -	`/find_one`
 	-	Same as find, only a max of one document is returned
+-	`/count`
+	-	Same as find, only the number of documents is returned rather than the documents themselves